dizpay/dizpay-php-sdk/README.md

 There are two ways to integrate DizPay SDK: `checkout` and `api`.
-* `checkout` is our built-in integration, including default UI.
+* `checkout` is our built-in integration, including the default UI.
-* `api` is a native way, in this way you need to implement your own UI.
+* `API` is the native way, where you need to implement your own UI.

 ### Checkout

-By `checkout`, you just need to call `checkout::invoice` api, which returns a pay URL address.
-You need to guide your user to visit it.
-When user finishes paying, DizPay will notify the corresponding result to you by both sync (via `success_url`) and async (via `notify_url`) notifications.
+To use `checkout`, you just need to call the `checkout::invoice` api, which returns a pay URL address.
+Simply provide the URL to the user.

+When the user finishes the payment, DizPay notifies you with the corresponding result by both the sync (via `success_url`) and async (via `notify_url`) notifications.
 * Sync notification: does not take any arguments, you should always treat it as success whenever it reaches
 * Async notification: DizPay will `POST` payStatus/amount/orderNo to the address(`notify_url`)

 #### API
-Using this way means you need to implement your own cashier procedure with DizPay [API Reference](https://www.dizpay.com/en/docs).
+Using this method, you need to implement your own cashier procedure with DizPay [API Reference](https://www.dizpay.com/en/docs).
 The procedure is quite complicated.

-There are two ways to create api instance.
+There are two ways to create API instance.

 + By Factory
 ```php